AGN907/yomu/apps/web/README.md

 cd yomu
 ```

-Next rename the .env.example file to .env.local and use can modify it or use the default.
+Rename the `.env.example` file to `.env.local` and you can modify the values or keep the default.

 ```shell
 cd apps/web